Islamic State leader leaves a legacy of terror

 “It is a burden to accept this responsibility to be in charge of you,” he said.
 “I am not better than you or more virtuous than you.
 If you see me on the right path, help me.
 If you see me on the wrong path, advise me and halt me.
 And obey me as far as I obey God.”

 President Barack Obama launched airstrikes against IS beginning Aug.
-8. He acted after thousands of Iraqi Yazidis, followers of an ancient religion with ties to Zoroastrianism, were targeted by al-Baghdadi’s fighters and in order to safeguard U.S. interests, including a consulate in the Iraqi Kurdish regional capital of Irbil.
+8. He acted after thousands of Iraqi Yazidis, followers of an ancient religion with ties to Zoroastrianism, were targeted by al-Baghdadi’s fighters, and to safeguard U.S. interests, including a consulate in the Iraqi Kurdish regional capital of Irbil.

 Islamic State militants responded by beheading Western captives, beginning with freelance American journalist James Foley, and posting their deeds in gruesome online videos.

-The U.S. and Arab allies eventually expanded the military campaign to target IS fighters with airstrikes in Syria too, helping U.S.-backed Kurdish fighters battle the group.
+The U.S. and Arab allies eventually expanded the military campaign to target IS fighters with airstrikes in Syria, helping U.S.-backed Kurdish fighters battle the group.

 Under pressure in both countries, the group turned outward, claiming responsibility for the Nov.
 13 attacks in Paris in which 130 people died, and the March 22 attacks in Brussels that left 32 people dead.

 Iraqi officials said al-Baghdadi was wounded in an airstrike on Nov.
-8, 2014, in the town of Qaim, near the Syrian border in Iraq’s western Anbar province.
+8, 2014, in the town of Qaim, near the Syrian border in Iraq’s Anbar province.
 Days later, an online audio message purportedly from al-Baghdadi urged his followers to “explode the volcanoes of jihad everywhere.”

 Little is known about al-Baghdadi’s family.
 An ex-wife, Saja al-Dulaimi, and her daughter from al-Baghdadi, were detained in Lebanon in 2014.
 She was released a year later as part of a swap with al-Qaida in exchange for kidnapped Lebanese soldiers and police.
 In July 2018, IS said al-Baghdadi’s son, Huthaifa al-Badri, was killed fighting government forces in central Syria.